vazovn/galaxy-dataporten-deployment/README.md

 ### Updates httpd.conf and ssl.conf

+## Usage

-## Maintenance stop
+### Maintenance stop

-To accept login for only certain users under a maintenance stop, /usr/local/bin/galaxyemailusers
+To accept login for only certain users under a maintenance stop, set maintenance_stop to yes in /etc/galaxy_email.cfg and restart httpd.

 ## To be implemented: